1kevgriff/kevgriffincom.v2/source/_posts/RevolutionConf-2017-Event-Recap.md

 The venue has already announced plans to upgrade their internet - but we've taking additional precautions.
 For next year, we've already warned our amazing A/V team to prepare for mesh wireless networks.

+**Students**
+Being a student is hard, especially if you don't quality for our diveristy scholarship.
+To combat this, we provided stupid-cheap discount tickets - easily 50% less than the lowest cost to the public.
+We sold maybe 2 student tickets.

+I'd like to think the diversity scholarship picked up most of the students that wanted to come - but I have another theory.

+Students don't see the value in events like this.
+Because why would you want to spend two days in a conference center surrounded by people hiring for jobs and looking for dedicated folks.  /sarcasm

+Next year, we need to figure out a better way to promote WHY RevolutionConf is good for students.

 **Hotels can't hotel**
 This really seems like a recurrning issues.
 Hotels are pretty bad at *being hotels*.
 RevolutionConf had a block price for rooms - pretty dang good if you consider it is after Memorial Day and ON THE BEACH.
 In order to support this price, we had to promise the hotel we would book a certain number of nights.